+Given the numerous replication events and passages of each colony throughout this protocol, unintended changes to the genome will occur to the generated strain.
+The exact genomic changes can be identified through whole-genome sequencing.
+However, the impact of these changes is harder to determine.
+When engineering bacteria for a specific purpose, genomic changes that do not negatively affect the growth of the organism or the targeted pathway(s) are tolerable.
+Depending on the strain being generated, it may be possible to identify a “readout” to ensure that the strain is still useful for its intended purpose.
+For example, with PGN5, the goal was to create an attenuated strain that retained the ability to produce large amounts of alginate.
+After deletion of five pathogenicity genes, the amount and composition of alginate produced by PGN5 was measured and determined to be comparable to other alginate-producing strains.
+Thus, alginate production was unaffected by the five gene deletions, nor by the unintended genomic changes that occurred during the development of PGN5.

-A model of intraperitoneal mouse injection was used to determine whether the engineered strain was attenuated.
-The most important steps taken during this animal testing procedure were preparation and validation of the bacterial stocks.
-Spontaneous mutation is inevitable in bacterial populations.
-19The use of multiple validation steps throughout this procedure ensured that the method was reproducible, and the results were authentic.
+A model of intraperitoneal mouse injection was used to determine whether an engineered strain was attenuated compared to the parent strain and E. coli BL21, a strain approved by the FDA for production of biopharmaceuticals.
+The most important steps taken during this animal testing procedure were preparation and validation of frozen bacterial stocks.
+Preparation and use of frozen bacterial cultures to inject mice is preferable to using continuous culture, as it reduces the number mutations that naturally occur in bacterial populations19.
+Additionally, frozen cultures should remain viable for years.
+Viable plate counts showed no significant difference between the CFU/mL directly after stocks were prepared and three months after preparation.
+The use of multiple validation steps throughout this procedure ensured that the method was reproducible, and the results were not skewed by contaminating bacteria.
 Additionally, with the number of precautionary steps taken to ensure reproducibility, fewer animals were needed.
+Using a bacterial strain that is FDA-approved for biopharmaceutical production as the control (such as E. coli strain BL21), this method could be used to test the attenuation of other genetically-engineered strains of P. aeruginosa, or other species of bacteria.

-Using bioluminescence as a marker provides additional validation that the bacterial strains injected are authentic, as the marker can be visualized at the injection site.
+Using bioluminescence as a marker provides additional validation of the bacterial strains injected, as the marker can be visualized at the injection site.
 Insertion of the bioluminescence marker into the bacterial chromosome is required for bioluminescence imaging but may not be possible if working with incompatible strains/species.
 However, marking strains with bioluminescence is not required to test for attenuation.
 The strains tested in this study were marked with bioluminescence, which allowed for visualization of localization differences between strains throughout the course of the infection.
 We observed that the pathogenic strain disseminated through the body of the mouse, but the non-pathogenic strain remained at the site of injection.
 While this experiment only tested two very closely related strains of P. aeruginosa, it suggests that bacterial dissemination is linked to virulence, at least in P. aeruginosa.
 Thus, this procedure of labeling with bioluminescence to visualize the progression of the infection could be used in the future to quickly evaluate the attenuation of engineered strains of bacteria.

 ACKNOWLEDGMENTS